MatteoCartiglia/IRIS/documentation/installation.md

 ## [Set up PlatformIO Core (CLI)](https://docs.platformio.org/en/stable/core/index.html#piocore)

-This is to get access to the MCU via the comandline with PlatformIO.
+This is to get access to the MCU via the command line with PlatformIO.

 `piocore` consists of 2 standalone tools in a system: